TheSlavant/Lethelink/README.md

     </a>
 </div>

-Note: Lethelink is an MVP we built in one day.
+Note: Lethelink v.0.1 is an MVP we built in one day.
 Its main purpose is to demonstrate the possibilities of combining powerful AI models in a thoughtful interface.
 This is by no means a finished product, and we encourage others to reuse our code and build on it.
+We may continue to build this out in the future.

 ## Opportunities